txiejun/protobuf.js/README.md

 **protobuf.js** is a pure JavaScript implementation for node and the browser.
 It efficiently encodes plain objects and custom classes and works out of the box with .proto files.

-**This is the development branch of protobuf.js 6.** Are you looking for the [current stable branch](https://github.com/dcodeIO/protobuf.js/tree/ProtoBuf5)?

 [travis-image]: https://img.shields.io/travis/dcodeIO/protobuf.js.svg
 [travis-url]: https://travis-ci.org/dcodeIO/protobuf.js
 [npm-image]: https://img.shields.io/npm/v/protobufjs.svg